-Blassie was unable to recover the WWA belt while in Japan, but on July 25th 1962 in Los Angeles, Blassie defeated Rikidozan after referee Johnny "Red Shoes" Dugan stopped the match because of excessive bleeding on Rikidozan’s part.
-Rikidozan had defeated Blassie nine times in a row during the tour before this loss.
+Blassie was unable to recover the WWA belt while in Japan, but on July 25th, 1962, in Los Angeles, Blassie defeated Rikidozan after referee Johnny "Red Shoes" Dugan stopped the match because of excessive bleeding on Rikidozan’s part.
+Rikidozan had defeated the vampire-like Blassie nine times in a row during the tour before this loss.

 Did you know?
 Freddie Blassie was one of the most hated heels in wrestling history.
 Death threats were frequent, and according to Blassie, he triggered over 100 heart attack-related deaths in Japan, was stabbed 21 times, and was even once doused with acid.
 All the while, he reveled in his role as a bad guy.
 You can read more about these stories in our article, Freddie Blassie – The Truth (and Somewhere In-Between).

 Two weeks later, "The Destroyer" Dick Beyer unthroned Blassie.
-A couple of weeks after that, Rikidozan’s loss was shown in Japan, but upon his return Rikidozan claimed that he had been treated unfairly in Los Angeles.
+A couple of weeks after that, Rikidozan’s loss was shown in Japan, but upon his return, Rikidozan claimed that he had been mistreated in Los Angeles.
 The newspapers also helped preserve his legacy.

 "Hard Boiled" Haggerty shared a story with Scott Teal about Rikidozan two months before he died.
 "The night I wrestled Rikidozan in Tokyo (October 1st, 1963), a group of men walked up to me before the match and said, ‘If Riki loses, you’ll never leave Japan alive.’
 Let me tell you, Riki never looked as good as he did that night!"

-Later that night, he went to the Akasaka night club and continued to drink.
-After throwing insults towards musicians on the stage, Rikidozan encountered Katsushi Murata, a young, 24-year-old and member of the ninkyō dantai Sumiyoshi-ikka, a sub-branch of the Yakuza (Japan’s largest crime syndicate), near the men’s room.
+After throwing insults towards the bemused musicians on the stage, Rikidozan encountered Katsushi Murata, a young, 24-year-old, and member of the ninkyō dantai Sumiyoshi-ikka, a sub-branch of the Yakuza (Japan’s largest crime syndicate), near the men’s room.
 They had an argument that led to Murata stabbing him.
-The police were called and Murata was arrested.
+The police were called, and Murata was arrested.

 His entourage persuaded him to see a surgeon, but he did not want to attract attention.
 Instead, Rikidozan went to an obstetrics and gynecology hospital near his apartment.
 Four parts of Rikidozan’s small intestine were pierced.
-The wounds were so serious that they asked a surgeon from a nearby hospital to perform an abdominal operation on him.
+The wounds were so serious that they asked a nearby hospital surgeon to perform an abdominal operation on him.

 Murata later confessed that he had gotten into a fight with another wrestler named Ricky Waldo in Tokyo the previous year and came close to dying.
 The incident made Murata aware of just how tough wrestlers were, so he defended himself by saying he only resorted to excessive force only because he was scared for his life.

-Rikidozan’s wound did not seem to be life-threatening, but his condition, however, took a sudden turn for the worse and he died on December 15, 1963, of internal hemorrhage and peritonitis.
+Rikidozan’s wound did not seem to be life-threatening, but his condition, however, took a sudden turn for the worse, and he died on December 15th, 1963, of internal hemorrhage and peritonitis.

-Masahiko Kimura (the opponent Rikidozan ended up having a shoot fight in the ring with) commented about Rikidozan’s death saying, "It was not Murata, but me who killed Rikidozan.
+Masahiko Kimura (the judoka Rikidozan ended up having a shoot fight in the ring with) commented about Rikidozan’s death, saying, "It was not Murata, but me who killed Rikidozan.
 I cursed him to death."

-In the last years of Rikidozan’s life, he became more of a businessman than a wrestler and continued to associate himself with people on the fringes of the law in order to support his financial projects and mend his large debt problems.
+In the last years of Rikidozan’s life, he became more of a businessman than a wrestler.
+He continued to associate himself with people on the fringes of the law to support his financial projects and mend his large debt problems.
 Japan puroresu has seen tremendous growth after Rikidozan’s death and will be forever grateful for his contributions.